Originally posted on “Value innovation in medical and life sciences” ; August 12th, 2009

 Well, what came forward?

 Concerning the difference of the social media situation over EU countries.
 These do not seem to be large.
 Rather, there is a resemblance in all EU countries in social media just beginning to evolve.
 In no country according to the participants, there’s a fierce development or exploitation of social media.
-There are nice examples and serious attempts, but they seem to be in a state of “trying to”.
+There are nice examples and serious attempts, but they seem to be in a state of trying too.

 Some statements specifically: In Spain for instance, recent research shows interest by pharmaceutical companies to use media as a way to relate to stakeholders, but are reluctant due to local regulation.
 In the top 100 sites in Spain, visited by Spaniards looking for health information, none stems from a Pharma company.
 Such is said to apply for Germany too.
-One discerns a positive development, also from health care insurers, but the mindset is still ‘system made’.
-Traffic from German healthcare seeker on the internet land for the most part on health care start ups with social media applications or health care portals with communities and forums.
+One discerns a positive development, also from health care insurers, but the mindset is still system made.
+Traffic from German healthcare seekers on the internet land are looking for the most part on health care start ups with social media applications or health care portals with communities and forums.
 Such could be said to be the case as well in the Netherlands.
 Some sites open up to patients/consumers and these are mostly run by specific patient associations.
 For Germany and the Netherlands applies that social media and Rx do not go together.

 As for the UK, it was mentioned that there is a local NHS on Twitter.
 Furthermore, that one is putting together in the UK a working party to discuss digital media and the use of social media in pharma.
 Overall, it is noted that information in social media is more shouting at people than interacting with them.
-Isn’t that typical for the evolving phase SM is in?
+Isn’t that typical for the evolving phase in which SM is in?

 But there is an interesting example in France of sponsoring the breast cancer community by @roche.
 Such sponsoring examples might be found in the Netherlands too, although pharma companies are expected to publish their sponsorship relations to patient associations, as is the case elsewhere in the EU too, as I presume.

-And, in my view more importantly, though there is no DTC in the EU, and although there are different and lots of regulatory arrangements in the different EU countries, one sees a lot of value in social media for compliance, disease awareness, patient and consumer campaigns and much more in care.
+And, in my view more importantly, though there is no DTC in the EU, and although there are different and lots of regulatory arrangements in the different EU countries, one sees a lot of value in social media for compliance, disease awareness, patient and consumer campaigns and much more in healthcare.
 There is opportunity to use social media in consumer focused educational campaigns, and brands are doing this at the moment in EU.

 Another issue of importance to influence the emergence of social media in the EU, undoubtedly, is said to be the differences in reimbursement schemes, which boils down to the question: when social media are to be in the realm of free services: who is going to pay.
 When prices for pharmaceuticals are under harsh pressure, where are the extras to be found to generate budgets in pharma for social media development.
 Yes, sales forces are shrinking, but that is not with the intention to pay for social media, is it?
-One specific remark to that was given: pharma’s attitude would be still too relational to be transactional, as is needed in social media.
+One specific remark too that was given: pharma’s attitude would be still too relational to be transactional, as is needed in social media.

 Concerning the question for the key drivers to the adoption and use of social media, a lot of the same issues as mentioned before were forwarded here too.